Judge Gives Jussie Smollett's Defense Team More Time To Prepare Pre-Trial Arguments

 Progress on the case was slowed by accusations that one of Smollett’s attorneys, Nenye Uche, had spoken to the two men the actor allegedly hired to help him carry out the attack.
 Special Prosecutor Dan Webb argued that was a conflict of interest.

-Linn on Friday ordered that Uche could remain on the case but prohibited him from questioning the two brothers, Abinbola and Olabinjo Osudairo, should the case go to trial.READ MORE: Cook County Offers Assistance As Eviction Moratorium Looms
+Linn on Friday ordered that Uche could remain on the case but prohibited him from questioning the two brothers, Abinbola and Olabinjo Osudairo, should the case go to trial.READ MORE: Indiana State Trooper Helps Rescue Abandoned Dog Running Through Traffic On I-65

 Uche told the judge on Monday that he needed more time to prepare arguments on several pre-trial motions, including the defense’s hope to introduce evidence about the older brother’s prior conviction.